hmrc/partnership-identification-frontend/TestREADME.md

     - The value of this input field has no effect because identifiersMatch defaults to false for incorporated partnerships and as such business verification and registration are not performed

+6. Accessibility Statement URL

+   - Shown in the footer - a link to the accessibility statement for the calling service
+   - This is currently autofilled but can be changed

 #### GET test-only/create-scottish-limited-partnership-journey

 ---
 This is a test entry point which simulates a service by triggering the initial POST call to set up a journey for Scottish Limited Partnerships.

 1. Continue URL (Required)

    - Where to redirect the user after the journey has been completed

 2. Service Name (Optional)

    - Service Name to use throughout the service
    - Currently, this is empty by default, so the default service name will be used

 3. DeskPro Service ID (Required)

    - Used for the `Get help with this page` link
    - This is currently autofilled but can be changed

 4. Sign Out URL (Required)

    - Shown in the HMRC header - typically a link to a feedback questionnaire
    - This is currently autofilled but can be changed

 5. Business verification checkbox

    - The value of this input field has no effect because identifiersMatch defaults to false for incorporated partnerships and as such business verification and registration are not performed

+6. Accessibility Statement URL

+   - Shown in the footer - a link to the accessibility statement for the calling service
+   - This is currently autofilled but can be changed

 #### GET test-only/create-limited-liability-partnership-journey